jsakamoto/Toolbelt.Blazor.LoadingBar/README.md

 This is a porting from [**angular-loading-bar**](https://github.com/chieffancypants/angular-loading-bar) (except spinner UI).

+Any HTTP requests to servers from HttpClient will cause appearing loading bar effect if the request takes over 100 msec.

 ## Supported Blazor versions

-"Blazor WebAssembly App (client-side) LoadingBar" ver.12.x supports Blazor WebAssembly App version **3.2 Preview 2~5, and Release Candidate 1**.
+"Blazor WebAssembly App (client-side) LoadingBar" ver.12.x supports Blazor WebAssembly App version **3.2 Preview 2~5,  Release Candidates, and 3.2 Final Release!**

 ## How to install and use?